-On the basis of the information and records available with the management there are no dues payable to Micro, Small and Medium Enterprises as on 31st March, 2019.
-Further, disclosures under the Micro, Small and Medium Enterprises Development Act, 2006 are not applicable for both the above years.
+On the basis of the information and records available with the management there are dues payable to Micro, Small and Medium Enterprises Rs 0.25 lakhs as on 31st March, 2020 (31 March 2019: Rs Nil).
+Further, disclosures under the Micro, Small and Medium Enterprises Development Act, 2006 are mentioned below.